CSU Transfer Requirements - General Education

-California community college students may complete all of the 39 semester (58.5 quarter) units of lower-division courses for CSU GE-Breadth Requirements (for CSU only) or the Intersegmental General Education Transfer Curriculum (for both CSU and UC) at a California community college before transferring to a CSU campus.
-CSU Guiding Notes for GE Course Reviewers describe the criteria that colleges should keep in mind, for courses proposed for GE transfer credit.
+California community college students may complete all of the 30 semester (45 quarter) units of lower-division courses for CSU GE-Breadth Requirements (for CSU only) or the Intersegmental General Education Transfer Curriculum (for both CSU and UC) at a California community college before transferring to a CSU campus.

 California Community Colleges and other qualified institutions can certify completion of up to 39 lower-division semester (58.5 quarter)units applicable to GE-Breadth requirements or a total package of 37 semester (58.5 quarter)units for IGETC.